wso2/docs-choreo-dev/en/docs/choreo-concepts/choreo-marketplace.md

 The service name follows the convention of `component name - endpoint name`, while all other details remain unchanged.

-## Edit services in the marketplace
+## Edit services in the Choreo Marketplace

 You can edit services in the Choreo Marketplace.
 During redeployment to any environment, Choreo automatically updates service definitions, visibility, and descriptions.